-I love carrot cake.
+Carrot cake is a classic cake.
 But sometimes it is just a little too sweet and gooey – and a little too fussy.
-For any recipe to be included on this website, it must be low cost and easy – and where possible – made from seasonal ingredients.

-The sort of carrot cake that you buy in cake shops usually has a butter cream topping, an icing decoration – which increases the price – and the time it takes to make.
-So this easy carrot cake recipe is a little less fussy, a little more wholesome, a little less sweet and perhaps most importantly – really simple to make.
+Carrot cake usually has a butter cream topping, an icing decoration.
+This easy carrot cake recipe is a little less fussy, a little more wholesome, a little less sweet and perhaps most importantly – really simple to make.

 Healthy Carrot Cake?

 I love making cakes from fruit or vegetables.
 It makes them more nutritious than the average cake – and is a way of making the most of seasonal gluts or leftover food.
 For example, Banana Cake can be a way of using up overripe bananas that no one wants to eat and Apple Cake was one of a number of solutions to deal an apple glut.

 There is something relaxing and homely about making a cake.
 Take time out and enjoy the process – dating back centuries – and then savour the results!